ArchieAtkinson/archieatkinson.github.io/docs/_posts/2021-08-21-raylib-2dcamera.md

 ![](/assets/raylib-2dcamera/Target.png){: .center-image }

+Note: If you want this to follow a object like a player, this needs to be updated every time the player moves!

 ### Offset

 The offset member is the origin of the camera on the screen.
 By default, it is in the top left corner.
 Changing the offset to `{SCREEN_WIDTH/2, SCREEN_HEIGHT/2}` moves the origin of the camera to the centre screen making the target now reference the centre instead of the top left corner.
 Using the example from above with the new offset, if the target was set to {-100, -200} you would now see anything drawn in the world from {-350, -450} (top left corner) to {150, 50} (bottom right corner).
 The target is now in the centre of screen.

 ![](/assets/raylib-2dcamera/Offset.png){: .center-image }

+Note: Unlike target, once this is set, you only need to change it if you want to change the relative position of the object to the screen.

 ### Rotation and Zoom

-The rotation and zoom members are is pretty self explanatory, just remember that they are centred around the target.
-Just remember that by default zoom equals one, not zero.
+The rotation and zoom members are is pretty self explanatory, just remember that they are centred around the target and that by default zoom equals one, not zero.

 ### Putting it in action